What Is The Difference Between Mass Number And Atomic Number

 In recent years, advancements in mass spectrometry and nuclear physics have deepened our understanding of atomic masses and isotopic abundances.
 High-precision mass spectrometry allows for extremely accurate measurements of atomic masses, revealing subtle variations between isotopes.
 These precise measurements are crucial in various fields, including geochemistry, environmental science, and nuclear medicine.

 One notable trend is the increasing use of isotopic analysis in environmental studies.
 By analyzing the isotopic composition of water, soil, and air samples, scientists can trace the origin and movement of pollutants, understand climate change patterns, and assess the impact of human activities on the environment.
-For example, the ratio of oxygen-18 to oxygen-16 in ice cores provides valuable information about past temperatures.
+As an example, the ratio of oxygen-18 to oxygen-16 in ice cores provides valuable information about past temperatures.

 Tips and Expert Advice